Survivors Rights

 Get Legal Help

 Finding a skilled, empathetic attorney with a proven track record is a crucial step for survivors seeking justice.
-We help connect you with an experienced attorney who specializes in sexual abuse cases.
+We may help connect you with an experienced attorney who specializes in sexual abuse and assault cases.
 When you feel ready, fill out the form below.
-We encourage you to visit our CONTACT page to learn what to expect after you connect with us.
+You can also visit our CONTACT page to learn what to expect after confidentially sharing your story through the secure form.

 Ensure Your Safety